CsabaMarko/angular-ivy-bdsyjw/README.md

 2. Complete the implementation: so that SenderComponent may send strings to the ReceiverComponent.
 From the UI point of view: the (filled) value in the text input box should be displayed under the "Receiver", when the user clicks on the "send" button.
 Simply add each new string as `<li>` element.

-3. (Based on #2)
+3. Based on #2:

-- 3. 1.
-Additionally to solution #2: Make sure that if the input box is empty, the sent string value will be this literal: `(empty)`
+   - Make sure that if the input box is empty, the sent string value will be this literal: `(empty)`
-- 3. 2.
-Add a "Delete All" button to Receiver which will delete all messages from the component/screen.
+   - Add a "Delete All" button to Receiver which will delete all messages from the component/screen.

-4. (extra) Styling task: The Sender and the Receiver components should be placed next to each other (unlike now.)
+4. Styling task: The Sender and the Receiver components should be placed next to each other (unlike now.)
 We would prefer Bootstrap, but you may use other tools as well.